Azure/azure-sdk-for-js/documentation/MIGRATION-guide-for-next-generation-management-libraries.md

 ## Need help

-If you have encountered an issue during migration, please file an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-js/issues) and make sure you add the "Preview" label to the issue.
+If you have encountered an issue during migration, please file an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-js/issues) and make sure you add the 'Preview' label to the issue.